What is a Breathwork Facilitator?

 Being a Witness to the Breather’s Process

 Breathwork can be practiced in different ways, each with its own purpose and impact.
-A skilled facilitator knows how to adapt their approach depending on the style of breathwork being practiced.
-Here are the three primary functional styles of breathwork and how the facilitator’s role differs in each:
+A skilled facilitator knows how to adapt their approach depending what we are doing with the breath.
+Here are the three primary functional objectives of breathwork and how the facilitator’s role differs in each:

 1. Daily Hygiene Breathwork